Tony Prince: Radio Luxembourg and DJ work in Europe

-Return to the UK, TV work and projects
+Return to the United Kingdom, TV work and projects

 Around 1981, he began playing DJ mixes of dance records and started the successful and influential Disco Mix Club Show.
 On returning to Britain, he launched DMC as a record subscription club in 1983.
 He also launched the club culture magazine Mixmag, later sold to EMAP.
 Prince continued to run the company, now known as DMC International, until 2006.
 In 2002, Prince established World DJ Day, set up to raise funds for Nordoff–Robbins music therapy.

 His later projects have included Wedding TV, which he co-founded.
 The channel (available on Sky Digital) won the "Best Specialist Channel" award at the annual Broadcast Digital Channel Awards in 2008.
 In 2016, he published a double autobiography co-written with Czech music fan Jan Šesták, The Royal Ruler & the Railway DJ.

 In 2018, Prince co-founded a radio station, United DJs, with other broadcasting personalities including Mike Read, Emperor Rosko, David Hamilton, Dave Lee Travis and David Jensen.
 On 23 May 2021, United DJs ceased broadcasting after three years with Prince stating, "...we have been unable to attract enough listeners to make the station commercially viable".